avadhesh/CodingChallenge/README.md

       i.
 Two arguments expected one each for height and width, in order ii.
 Both the arguments followed by the command character, should be non-zero positive numbers iii.
+Max height and width are currently configured as 50 iii.
 Vertical boundaries will be filled by '|' character and horizontal boundaries with '-'

 * Draw Line